Postigic/code-dump-lmao/Python/song_and_lyrics_player/README.md

 downloads song and fetches transcript from youtube to display in terminal with silly colours (optional)
 </br>
 </br>
-this is literally my child!! i love it!!!!
+i mean like it's alright i guess, it's like a worse version of the caption system lol
 </br>
 </br>
-is it useless? kind of, but i don't care!!!!
+is it useless? i mean yeah, kind of